codyryanwright/LinuxConsoleSimulator/README.txt

 	$gcc -std=c99 -o sort sort.c
 	$gcc -std=c99 -o linuxConsole linuxConsole.c

-You can then run ./linuxConsole and the console will prompt the follow console
+You can then run ./linuxConsole and the console will prompt the following...

 	shhh>